ArunimaAJ123/tech_interview_2026/README.md

 git push origin main
 ```
 ### Create a Pull Request
-Open your repository on GitHub
+Open your repository on GitHub,
-Click on Compare & Pull Request
+Click on Compare & Pull Request,
 Submit your changes